hdg204/GRS-Nexus/README.md

 Where plink_score is a file created earlier in step 2.
 The  output file is score, which is saved in `score.profile` then immediately read back into R.

-## Licence
+## Terms of Use

-If any of the contained code is used in any academic article, please acknowledge the authors (Harry Green and Bethan Rimmer) include a link to this github repository in the acknowledgements section, and please make any other code used in your article open source.
+If any of the contained code is used in any academic article, please acknowledge the authors (Harry Green and Bethan Mallabar-Rimmer) include a link to this github repository in the acknowledgements section, and please make **ALL** other code used in your article open source.

 ## Known Issues